krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 | Instructions	  | "Write a concise summary that captures the main points of an article about learning AWS (AmazonWeb Services).
 |                 | Ensure that the summary is clear and informative, focusing on key services relevant to beginners.
 |                 | Include details about general learning resources and career benefits associated with acquiring AWS skills.
 | Context	        | I am teaching a beginner’s course on AWS
 | Input Data	    | 'Amazon Web Services (AWS) is a leading cloud platform providing a variety of services suitable for different business needs.
 |                 | Learning AWS involves getting familiar with essential services like EC2 for computing, S3 for storage, RDS for databases,
 |		  | Lambda for serverless computing, and Redshift for data warehousing.
 |		  | Beginners can start with free courses and basic tutorials available online.
-|		  | The platform also includes more complex services like Lambda for serverless computing and Redshift for data warehousing, which are suited for advanced users.
+|		  | The platform also includes more complex services like Lambda for serverless computing and Redshift for data warehousing, which are suited for advanced users. s
 |		  | The article emphasizes the value of understanding AWS for career advancement and the availability of numerous certifications to validate cloud skills.
 | Output Indicator| Provide a 2-3 sentence summary that captures the essence of the article.